 Dr. Robin Davisson

 Abstract Expressionist Painter

 Dr. Robin Davisson is an abstract expressionist painter who focuses on lyrical and process-driven art rooted in eclectic curiosity and the material surprises she discovers working with her finely-developed visual vocabulary.
-Before fully devoting herself to her art, Robin was a biomedical scientist in molecular psychology and taught as a professor at Cornell University.
+Before fully devoting herself to her art, Robin was a biomedical scientist in molecular physiology and taught as a professor at Cornell University.
 Her work majorly contributed to our understanding of the circulation in health and disease, relevant to numerous disorders.
 See Robin’s art on her Instagram account.

 Fashion Stylist & Strategic Consultant